-Finally the people did not think Old Blood and Thunder looked like The Great Stone Face.
+Finally the people did not think Old

+Stone Face.

 Lena's Luck.

-She

-By Nellie Peters, Aged 8 Years, Glen-ville, Neb.
-Red Bide, A mother and her daughter were very poor.
-They could not find any work to do.
-At last the girl (whose name was Lena), found a place to work.
-One evening as she was walking down was a card and she read on it, "Mr. James Taylor, No. 5 Third street."
-She took it to Mr. Taylor and he gave | said the fairy, "the pool is just like your her a lot of money for it and she went home and showed her mother.
-They bought everything they needed and lived happily ever after.
+By Nellie Peters, Aged 9 Years, Glen-ville, Neb.
+Red Side.
+A mother and her daughter were very poor.
+They could not find any work to as if her heart would break.
+A lady happily ever after.
 Alice Passes.

+Lena), found a place to work,

+One evening as she was walking down the street she saw a pocketbook. picked it up and opening it saw that Alice to go and meet her sister, so Alice there was a lot of money in it.
+There was a card and she read on it, "Mr. James Taylor, No. 5 Third street." her a lot of money for it and she went home and showed her mother.
+They

 By Alice Lucile Bauer, Aged 8, Atlanta, Neb.
 Blue Side.
-Dear Busy Bees: I have two brothers whose names are Dale and Harold, and
+Dear Busy Bees: I have two brothers, whose names are Dale and Harold, and